SQam/GEM_Website/styleguide.md

   Copyright &copy; 2015 - Circle of Children
 </footer>
 ```
-**There generally is only a need for one footer.
+There generally is only a need for one footer.
 In this case, it serves as showing copyright information.
-We would see this at the very bottom of the page.*
+We would see this at the very bottom of the page.

 ## Form
+Each form contains a set of fieldsets which splits up each set of form inputs.

 ```html
 <form action="someurl" method="post">
   <!-- fieldsets -->
   <fieldset></fieldset>
 </form>
 ```
-**Each form contains a set of fieldsets which splits up each set of form inputs.*

 ### Input
+Each fieldset contains a set of labels, each of which holds an input and label pair.
+Each fieldset must have a legend which serves as a heading.

 ```html
 <fieldset>
   <legend>A Legend</legend>